-Belbuca is a formula of buprenorphine designed to help people with chronic pain.
-Since it is a new medication, it is not completely covered by all insurance companies in the United States, but about 90 percent of them now offer some coverage for this prescription.
+Belbuca is a prescription medication containing buprenorphine that doctors use to treat chronic pain.
+Since it is a new medication, it is not covered by some insurance companies in the United States.
+But others do offer coverage for it.

-You can get it at your nearby pharmacy, and keep up to a 90-day supply of Belbuca in your home.
-It is a safer medication than full opioid agonists with a significantly lower risk of overdose and addiction.
+You can get Belbuca at your pharmacy and keep up to a 90-day supply in your home.
+It is a safer medication than full opioid agonists, with a significantly lower risk of overdose and addiction.

 What Is Belbuca?

-As more medical researchers uncover the harms of full opioid agonists like oxycodone and hydrocodone for pain relief, more practitioners are turning to long-acting medications like buprenorphine.
+As more and more research uncovers the harms of long term use of full opioid agonists like oxycodone and hydrocodone for pain relief, more practitioners are turning to long-acting medications like buprenorphine.

-Although buprenorphine gained popularity through Medication for Addiction Treatment (MAT) like Suboxone and Subutex, new formulas of buprenorphine are being prescribed to treat chronic pain.
+Buprenorphine-based formulations like Suboxone and Subutex are often used as part of Medication for Addiction Treatment (MAT) programs.
+But newer formulas of buprenorphine are being prescribed to treat chronic pain.
 One of these is Belbuca.

-Belbuca is a thin film that is applied inside the cheek, or taken buccally.
-People who take Belbuca typically do so twice per day, or about every 12 hours, for the best pain relief.
-This is similar to full opioid agonists like OxyContin, which is a highly addictive medicine that can relieve pain for 12 hours.
+Belbuca is a thin film applied inside the cheek (buccally).
+People taking Belbuca typically do so twice daily, or about every 12 hours, for the best pain relief.
+People using full opioid agonists (like OxyContin) are accustomed to this dosing schedule.

 The average national price for Belbuca, without insurance, is $411 for 60 film strips, each of which is about 75 mcg.
-This is an average of $6.85 per unit.
 Larger doses will cost more:

 - 60 film strips at 150 mcg can cost $411